Proclamation of accession of Charles III: Wales

-The proclamation in Wales was held at the Cardiff Castle in Cardiff on 10 September with more than 2,000 people attending the ceremony.
-Guests included Members of the Senedd, Secretary of State for Wales Robert Buckland and other officials.
-The ceremony was officiated by First Minister Mark Drakeford who first had the Wales Herald Thomas Lloyd read the proclamation in English, and then had the Lord Lieutenant of South Glamorgan Morfudd Meredith read it in Welsh.
+The proclamation in Wales was held at Cardiff Castle on 10 September, with more than 2,000 people attending the ceremony.
+Guests included Members of the Senedd, Secretary of State for Wales Robert Buckland, and other officials.
+The ceremony was officiated by First Minister Mark Drakeford, who first had the Wales Herald, Thomas Lloyd, read the proclamation in English, and then had the Lord Lieutenant of South Glamorgan, Morfudd Meredith, read it in Welsh.